What Breaks Knowledge Graph based RAG? Benchmarking and Empirical Insights into Reasoning under Incomplete Knowledge: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This work introduces a general methodology for constructing benchmarks aimed at evaluating the reasoning capabilities of KG-RAG systems under conditions of knowledge incompleteness—a realistic yet often overlooked challenge in real-world KGs.
-Our benchmark construction pipeline explicitly removes direct supporting facts while ensuring that answers remain inferable via alternative paths, allowing us to isolate and measure true reasoning performance.
+This work introduces a general methodology for constructing benchmarks aimed at evaluating KG-RAG systems under conditions of knowledge incompleteness—a realistic yet often overlooked challenge in real-world KGs.

-Our empirical study on datasets derived from Family and FB15k-237 reveals several key limitations of current KG-RAG methods.
+Our empirical study on datasets derived from Family, FB15k-237 and Wikidata5m reveals several key limitations of current KG-RAG methods.
 Most notably, existing KG-RAG models struggle to recover answers when direct evidence is missing, indicating limited robustness to incomplete knowledge.
 While training-based methods exhibit greater resilience, our fine-grained analysis reveals potential overfitting to specific relation patterns, sometimes at the expense of generalizing over trivial structures.
 Furthermore, we find that textual entity labels substantially improve performance, suggesting that models rely more on retrieving memorized knowledge than performing symbolic reasoning over structured data.

-These findings point to several promising directions for future research.
-First, there is a need for more advanced retrieval strategies that can effectively identify alternative paths when direct evidence is missing.
-Second, reasoning modules should be designed with greater generalization capability to avoid overfitting to specific relation patterns.
-Third, fine-tuning strategies should be carefully crafted to enhance retrieval without compromising the LLM’s inherent reasoning ability.
+These findings suggest several research directions: (1) developing retrieval strategies that identify alternative paths when evidence is missing, (2) designing reasoning modules with stronger generalization to avoid overfitting to specific relation patterns, and (3) fine-tuning methods that enhance retrieval without impairing reasoning.